REMEMBERING MUM. GULZAR’S STORY : THE KAMPALA YEARSPublished May 12, 2018

 But first she went out and cut off her long black hair.

 “I used to have a long thick plait that came down to my hips.
 But I wanted to look modern before I started College.
-So I didn’t ask permission or even tell anyone.
+So I didn’t ask anyone.
 I went to the hairdresser in town and got a short bob.
 The hairdresser asked if I was sure; I said yes.
 I wanted to look smart and fashionable like the girls in the fashion magazines.
 Tuma was so angry with me when I came home but it was too late!”

 Her father insisted she study General Teacher’s training.
 For a whole year she didn’t tell him what she was really studying which was Domestic Science but kept turning out the fluffy cakes and flaky meat pies that she learned at the Uganda Teachers Training College at home.
 She confided her secret to Sayeed who finally convinced her father to let her study Domestic Science, which included needlework, cookery and household management.
 She became a certified Domestic Science Teacher.
 She got the top grades in the College and applied to study for a Master’s degree in England and won a full scholarship from the British Government for the two year course.